mthh/QgisDistanceCartogramPlugin/README.md

 The relation between the source points and the image points must depend on the studied theme: positions in access time or estimated positions in spatial cognition for example.

-**DistanceCartogram QGIS plugin** is currently available in two languages (english and french) and allows to create distance cartograms in two ways:
+**DistanceCartogram QGIS plugin** is currently available in two languages (English and French) and allows you to create distance cartograms in two ways:

 * by providing a **layer of points** and a **time matrix between them** (used to create the image points layer)
 * by providing **2 layers of related points** : the source points and the image points.